Founder & CEO

 “HearVue is my bold vision to create real and long overdue change in live event communication accessibility.
-When we lift people out of isolation and into full participation at diverse live events, powerful change is sure to happen!”
+When we lift people out of isolation and into full participation at diverse live events, be they online or in-person, powerful change is sure to happen!”

 Lorin is widely respected for her advocacy work because of her cross-disability approach, not focusing exclusively on accessibility for people living with a hearing loss.
 She has appeared in three Government of Ontario videos about accessibility.
-The popular 2012 YouTube videos, Day in the Life of Lorin (English) and Un jour dans la vie de Lorin (French) highlight the importance of accessibility in the personal and professional lives of people living with disabilities.
-With a combined viewership of nearly 7,000, the videos are praised as a positive message for all.
+The popular 2012 subtitled YouTube videos, Day in the Life of Lorin (English) and Un jour dans la vie de Lorin (French) highlight the importance of accessibility in the personal and professional lives of people living with disabilities and are praised as a positive message for all.

 A recognized champion in building awareness of accessibility and disability issues locally, provincially, and nationally, Lorin’s approach is grounded in evidence-based research and a desire to raise the bar in communities with respect to inclusion and accessibility.
 She uses her past work experience in advertising, public relations, and special event planning, her legal education, and her perseverance in the face of frequently adverse conditions to ensure people living with disabilities have an accessible community in which to live and contribute.
 She arms those who may be unaware or unconscious of the barriers experienced by individuals with disabilities with the tools necessary to create accessible and inclusive communities for all.

 Lorin has been honoured for her contributions to a barrier-free Canada by her alma mater Western University, the City of London, various non-profit and community organizations, the Province of Ontario, and the legal profession.